 The low, evergreen, grass-like Carex sedge is essential in producing permanent, carpet-like undergrowth below deciduous trees and along herbaceous perennials.
 There are numerous Sedge cultivars which we frequently integrate into diverse roof garden planting to continually sustain easygoing textures in urban locations.
 Here, variegated Carex mounds bounce off daylight, and complement their taller companions elegantly.
 The dense Carex tufts reduce weed growth, and keep the ground cooler, while generating contrast among blue cobbles.

 With an architectural urban space abundant in living sculpture, the roof garden lighting gracefully enhances the design's outlines.
 While multi-branched Silver birch tree trunks mellow into twilight through subdued uplighting, Agaves unveil their most theatrical facet under dimmed downlighting.
 At sundown, a myriad of sculptural silhouettes is projected onto hardscape surfaces below, highlighting serrated glaucous foliage in dreamlike fashion.

 10 faux grass

 The roof garden's outline forms an unusual L-shape around a subterranean vent.
-To create transition within this elongated layout, we crafted a series of raised beds.
-The elevated borders generate three-dimensional essence and shadows, accentuating a low upkeep planting scheme.
+To create transition within this elongated layout, we crafted a series of raised beds, where elevated borders generate three-dimensional essence and shadows, accentuating a low upkeep planting scheme.
 While the patio outside the living room is surfaced with a Cedar deck, the second seating area features large sandstone squares.
-The central passage is carpeted in artificial grass, infusing a lush, green tapestry woven into a matrix of buff squared stones.
+The central passage is carpeted in artificial grass, infusing a lush green tapestry woven into a matrix of buff squared stones.
 This linking element defines a cohesive roof garden design, producing much-needed texture in its vibrant colour, while reducing upkeep.